CS

 Feature Showdown

-The MG QS features a 12.3-inch touchscreen paired with a 12.3-inch digital dash, while the Volkswagen Tayron gets a 12.9-inch display.
+The MG QS features a 12.3-inch touchscreen paired with a 12.3-inch digital dash, while the Volkswagen Tayron gets a 12.9-inch display and 10.3-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The MG QS stands out with panoramic roof and ambient lighting that you will not find on the Volkswagen Tayron.
 The Volkswagen Tayron counters with wireless charging.
 Which feature set matters more depends on your daily routine and priorities.